sabaiitj/Ames-Housing-Data/README.md

 5. RidgeCV with optimal alpha

 ## Conclusion

-    I am confident with my models.All  have comparable scores varying only slightly.
+All the models have comparable scores varying only slightly.
 All have a high accuracy score for the both the train and test data.
 Therefore, there is both low variance and low bias.
 There some outliers which tell that the model is not scoring as well on a few high price homes so there is still room to improve.
 With more time and resources I would want to improve my models further.

 As also, to better deal with ordinal features with better encoding schemes.
 Relying on discrete values for ordinal variables is very preliminary and really don't reflect the actual conditions.

 The model, however, may have limited applicability because it was constructed using data from houses sold in Ames, Iowa between 2006 and 2010.
 The scope of this dataset is limited, both in terms of time frame and geographic range.
 The four-year time range is insufficient to capture any annual price variations that may occur as a result of external factors such as the present economy.
 Inflation may have influenced housing prices in the current year (2019).
 The model is also specific to Ames homes and may not be as accurate when applied to data from another city or nation, where house prices are influenced by factors other than garage quality, for example.

 Any mathematical model can not really capture behavioral aspects.
 So, however much we tune it, there will always be an uncertain aspect.
 So, this entire exercise can only be indicative.